 The Big Fella shot an accusatory look up at Adam as the Slavers shoved him towards the second truck.
-The android had no face, no eyes, no mouth, just a smooth rubberised surface with a vertical line of tiny white lights.
+The android had no face, no eyes, no mouth, just a smooth rubberized surface with a vertical line of tiny white lights.
 All the same, it felt to Adam as if the Big Fella was somehow blaming him for what was going down.
 Little did Big Fella know that Adam was indeed solely responsible for the way the world had turned out.

-As the street cleared and the Rollers rumbled on their way, a flamboyant SkyCheetah roared overhead, correcting its course as it transported VIPs to their VIP activities elsewhere in the city.
+As the street cleared and the Rollers rumbled on their way, a flamboyant Skycheetah roared overhead, correcting its course as it transported VIPs to their VIP activities elsewhere in the city.

-Skimming the rooftops, a silent flock of Hoppers obediently followed their pre-planned routes picking up and transporting their cargo – a mix of trainee Sentients, Slavers, technical equipment, and food.
-Upon reaching the intercity hubs Skywhales would load up and deliver the supplies to their final destination – the Blade Complex of Nova York, formerly known as Central Park, and now the militarised headquarters of the Sentient cyborg elite.
+Skimming the rooftops, a silent flock of Hoppers obediently followed their preplanned routes picking up and transporting their cargo – a mix of trainee Sentients, Slavers, technical equipment, and food.
+Upon reaching the intercity hubs Skywhales would load up and deliver the supplies to their final destination – the Blade Complex of Nova York, formerly known as Central Park, and now the militarized headquarters of the Sentient cyborg elite.

 Adam took a moment to contemplate the world outside his window; a familiar, yet incomprehensible world, a world that he’d grown weary of, tired to the bones of its hypocrisy and empty promises.